 Dynamics of adjustment and coping for persons with chronic illness or those with disabilities through the life span; somatopsychological, psychosocial, and developmental perspectives on disability.

 Experience in a community agency serving individuals with disabilities and mental health disorders, supervised by a certified rehabilitation counselor in an approved site.
-Prerequisites: RCE:6353.
+Prerequisites: CSED:6353.

-Full-time clinical experience in rehabilitation and mental health settings; training in wide range of rehabilitation and mental health functions under supervision of a qualified M.A. counselor with appropriate credentials.
-Prerequisites: RCE:6350.
+Full-time clinical experience in rehabilitation and mental health settings; training in wide range of rehabilitation and mental health functions under supervision of a qualified MA counselor with appropriate credentials.
+Prerequisites: CSED:6349.

 Preparation for comprehensive examination.